Mohio-Google/BanTools/README.md

 2. Ban a player with reason: `/bt ban Steve Malicious behavior`
 3. Ban a player with duration: `/bt ban Steve Cheating 7d` (auto-unban after 7 days)
 4. Try to ban an already banned player: `/bt ban Steve Cheating again`
-   - System response: `该玩家已被封禁！理由：Cheating，时长：至 2024/01/17`
+  - System response: `The player is already banned!
+Reason: Cheating, Duration: until 2024/01/17`
 5. Unban a player named `Steve`: `/bt unban Steve`
 6. Try to unban an already unbanned player: `/bt unban Steve`
-   - System response: `该玩家未被封禁或已被解封！`
+  - System response: `The player is not banned or has already been unbanned!`
 7. Kick a player named `Steve`: `/bt kick Steve Rule violation`

 ---